PLC Aquatic provides springboard diving for fun and fitness for all ages and abilities of the college and wider communities.

 Competitions

 Divers who train at PLC must be members of PLC Aquatic Diving.
-Each term, divers from all squads are encouraged to join the In-house dive meet - a fun and social event.
-Gold and Diamond Squads are competitive squads which compete initially at Pennant competitions, with options to compete at States and Nationals.
+Each term, divers from all squads are encouraged to join the In-house diving meet - a fun and social event.
+Gold Squads are competitive squads which compete initially at Club Challenge, with options to compete at States and Nationals.
 All competing divers must be members of Diving Victoria (DV).

 Club Pick up and Drop Off Access to the Aquatic Centre